sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 ```

 ### Running different versions of Chrome
 You can choose which Chrome version you want to run on your phone using `--chrome.android.package` to specify each versions package name.
+By default (just using  `--android` Chrome stable version is used):

 * Chrome Stable - *com.android.chrome*
 * Chrome Beta - *com.chrome.beta*